Shanfan/what-i-learned/README.md

 This is my assignment project at Udacity, [Intro to Programming](https://www.udacity.com/course/nd000).
 In a 2~4 month period, I'll be updating this repo and submit the files for review.

-As of 03/05/2015, while I'm at Stage 2, this project is consisted of a static HTML page where I take notes for the course, and a stand alone html\_generator.py file to test some basic functions for HTML input/output.
+As of 03/29/2015, while I'm at Stage 3, this project is consisted of a static HTML page where I take notes for the course.
-+ To view the course notes: Open index.html in a browser.
-+ To run the Python file: Open html_generator.py in a text editor such as Sublime Text, then go to Tools > Build.

 [Stage 1 Submission](#stage-1-submission) | [Stage 2 Submission](#stage-2-submission) | [Stage 3 Submission](#stage-3-submission) | [Stage 4 Submission](#stage-4-submission) | [Stage 5 Submission](#stage-5-submission)